ajdavis/emptysquare-hugo/emptysquare/content/tokudo-shomon.md

 type = "post"
 +++

 August 2, 2021.
 The Village Zendo's head trainee for the summer, Willie Mukei Smith, was ordained and received the name Shōmon, meaning "True Gate".
-According to the Soto Zen leadership, in all the annals of our lineage no one has been named Shōmon before.
+According to the Soto Zen elders, in the annals of our lineage no one has been named Shōmon before.
 The ceremony was performed with a small group, wearing masks; the zendo is otherwised closed due to Delta.

 {{< gallery path="tokudo-shomon" >}}